Afrikaans vs Khasi

 Afrikaans vs Khasi Difficulty

 The Afrikaans vs Khasi difficulty level basically depends on the number of Afrikaans Alphabets and Khasi Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Afrikaans and Khasi are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Afrikaans and Khasi, which language is harder to learn?
-Time required to learn Afrikaans is 24 weeks while to learn Khasi time required is Not Available.
+Time required to learn Afrikaans is 24 weeks while to learn Khasi time required is 44 weeks.